kryzical/robodog/docker/README.md

 This Docker setup is primarily designed for use on the Steam Deck (x86_64 architecture), which will serve as the main control station for the RoboDog.
 The lightweight nodes running on the robot itself will communicate with this control station over ROS 2 topics.

-## Consolidation Note
+## Clean Directory Structure

-We've consolidated all Docker-related files into this directory.
-Previously, there were Docker files in both `.Dockerfile/` and `docker/` directories, which caused confusion.
-The legacy files have been moved to `archive/legacy/` for reference.
+This directory has been simplified to contain only the essential files needed for the Docker setup.
+All other Docker-related files that were previously in this directory or in `.Dockerfile/` have been moved to `archive/docker/` for reference.